Waznop/Tombs/README.md

 - The tombstone is therefore removed as well.
 This does not count as a kill.

 Turn actions:
-- Every player starts with 2 cards.
+- Each player starts with 2 cards.
 Draw one everytime it is your turn (unless there are no cards left in the deck).
 - Play one character card unless there are no moves possible (you are stuck), in which case you discard a card.
 - The first player to go cannot play on the middle tile.
 - Players cannot make moves that kill or remove targets in the first x total turns of the game.